Nice to Meet You (Forever the Sickest Kids song): Reception

 "Nice to Meet You" received a positive response among fans and critics, with one reviewer stating, "These guys continue to produce top quality music – instrumentally and lyrically.
 'Nice To Meet You' is basically outlining everything that is wrong with society – from what we hear to what we do.
 Do yourself a favor and listen to 'Nice To Meet You'..."
+Catherine Yi of idobi Radio said the song has "a stronger structure and unique lyrics."

 Matthew Sievers of SF Media said, "...this [song's] lyrical content is the best I've seen these guys achieve and that is a real testament.
 It's a laid back track and it'll make you smile, if it doesn't than you’re most likely not a fan of this music anyway."
 Chris Cave from Reviews From The Cave said "Nice to Meet You" has "strong memorable lyrics and [is] a really catchy song."
 Hit the Floor Magazine called it "one of the strongest on the album."

-A less positive review said, "...it seems as though FTSK set the bar so high on their debut full length Underdog Alma Mater, no matter what they put out they can’t seem to top it.
-While "Nice To Meet You" isn’t terrible by any means, it's incomparable to the band’s earlier material."
+A less positive review said, "...it seems as though FTSK set the bar so high on their debut full length Underdog Alma Mater, no matter what they put out they can't seem to top it.
+While 'Nice To Meet You' isn't terrible by any means, it's incomparable to the band's earlier material."